How to Share Stuff with the NCDD Network

 Please note that the Dialogue Storytelling Tool is designed to collect mini case studies of dialogue and deliberation projects (past or present — not concepts).
 If you don’t have a specific case or story to share, but want to tell people generally about your organization, methodology or tool, or idea, use the other options listed on this page.

 Go to www.ncdd.org/storytelling-tool now to submit your first story!

 NCDD’s Monthly Updates

-Over 25,000 people are currently subscribed to NCDD’s monthly email updates.
+Over 32,000 people are currently subscribed to NCDD’s monthly email updates as of October 2013.
 If you’d like to see something shared in an NCDD Update, email NCDD’s director Sandy Heierbacher (sandy [at] ncdd [dot] org) with details.
 Generally, we’ll ask you to submit your item to the Community blog or Resource Center, and it will be listed in the next Update as one of the latest additions to the site.
 Special announcements of broad import to our field may be featured more prominently, especially if NCDD is playing a role in the project.

 NCDD’s Facebook group

 With over 2,500 members, our Facebook group (www.facebook.com/groups/ncddnetwork) is a great place to connect with other movers-and-shakers in dialogue & deliberation, to pose questions about D&D, and to share your own news and resources.
 Join the group, wait for your group membership to be approved (this slows down those with ill intent since posts aren’t moderated), then introduce yourself and post.
 Note that people who add posts unrelated to group process and public engagement are removed from the group quickly so content remains focused.